-S&P 500 index
+S&P 500 Index Fund Holdings

 Almost all major ETF and index fund companies offer products tracking both the S&P 500 and the Total Stock Market index.
 Both of them are considered “blend” indices, meaning they include growth as well as value stocks.